bitterjug/devjournal-crypto/devjournal.markdown

 * Procurement (Fair Trade, Ethical suppliers)
 * Food (Organic, Vegetarian, Vegan)

-We want to make these issues part of the daily conversation at Aptivate: when we consider proposals for change we would like it to become the norm for us to consider the ethics and impact of the change along with its financial and social implications.
+We want to make these issues part of the daily conversation at Aptivate, not just a kind of accounting exercise, so we can engage our combined creative abilities to help find ways to improve.
+For example, we would like it to become normal for us to list and discuss the ethics and impact of proposed policy changes, experiments or other interventions, along with their financial and social implications.

 We will create an environmental policy for Aptivate to document our commitments and to use in communications including PD.